putheta/Matrix-Calculator/readme.md

 # Matrix-Calculator
-A matrix calculator using python for calculated while consisted of two approach.
+A matrix calculator written in Python, impelmented using two approaches: Pure Python and Numpy.
-- Pure Python
-- Numpy